LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 The base containers are shared across multiple projects and are regularly rebuilt.
 If bugs are fixed in the base containers the changes will be automatically propagated to all projects using them in their Docker builds.

 Check `here <https://rse-ops.github.io/docker-images/>`_ for a list of all currently available RSE-Ops containers.
-Please see the `RSE-Ops Containers Project <https://github.com/rse-ops/docker-images>`_ on Github to get new containers built that aren't yet available.
+Please see the `RSE-Ops Containers Project <https://github.com/rse-ops/docker-images>`_ on GitHub to get new containers built that aren't yet available.

 Windows / MacOs
 ...............